 Programme Director: Prof. Dr. Silke Langenberg

-The programme is a collaboration with Prof. Dr. Mirko Meboldt (https://pdz.ethz.ch/the-group.html) and Prof. Dr. Markus Bambach (https://advanced-manufacturing.ethz.ch) of the Department of Mechanical and Process Engineering.
+The programme takes place in each spring semester and runs in collaboration with Prof. Dr. Mirko Meboldt (https://pdz.ethz.ch/the-group.html) and Prof. Dr. Markus Bambach (https://advanced-manufacturing.ethz.ch) of the Department of Mechanical and Process Engineering (D-MAVT).

 Further information and application portal see here.